top of page

 HISTORY OF THE SBSO

 Over the following years, the orchestra performed throughout the region, much as we do today.
-Concerts were held at the University of Redlands Memorial Auditorium, San Bernardino public school auditoriums, and churches.
-Founder Guthrie was busy leading San Bernardino’s Work Progress Administration (WPA) under President Franklin Delano Roosevelt’s “New Deal” initiative.
-Interestingly, two of the buildings built as WPA projects were the Auditorium at San Bernardino Valley College where the Symphony now performs several times each year and the adobe campus which would become the Garcia Center for the Arts which is home to Symphony offices.
+Concerts were held at the University of Redlands Memorial Auditorium, San Bernardino public school auditoriums, and at various local churches.
+Founder Guthrie was busy leading San Bernardino’s Work Progress Administration (WPA) under President Franklin D. Roosevelt’s “New Deal” initiative.
+Interestingly, two of his WPA projects were the Auditorium at San Bernardino Valley College where the Symphony now performs several times each year and the adobe campus which would become the Garcia Center for the Arts which is currently home to Symphony business offices.

 The Symphony performed several concerts each year as a community orchestra under the supervision of Ed Hurlbut of San Bernardino Adult Education.
 By 1963, orchestra members and organizational leaders who had witnessed the benefits of an orchestra in their community formed an Association to assist in the organization’s growth and development.
 They named John Pfau (a name you may recognize from the library located on the California State University San Bernardino campus) their first president.
 A number of excellent conductors and Association leaders – including the region’s first female leader of a non-women-centric organization, Mrs. Ted Eichelberger – set a strong foundation for today’s organizational leaders.

-Women have, in fact, played a pivotal role in the organization’s success.
 In 1974, Mrs. Myrtle Bard made a sizable donation to allow the orchestra to begin performances at the California Theatre of the Performing Arts where many concerts have been held ever since.
-One of the first guest conductors at the new venue was Meredith Willson of “The Music Man” fame!
+One of the first guest conductors at the new venue was Meredith Willson of “The Music Man” fame who conducted the Orchestra in April of 1976.

 But as they had in the past, organizational leaders rallied and found the resources needed to go on.
-Realizing their small group could not run the organization on their own, a push toward dedicated leadership was initiated in 1984 resulting in the hiring of the first executive director and a musician’s personnel manager.
-Now with a team of board and staff, the organization began to blossom again.
-Mr. Frank Plash (the orchestra’s first million dollar donor) began preparing concert program notes, and business offices were established on Court Street.
+Realizing their small group could not run the organization on their own, a push to hire dedicated staff was initiated in 1984 resulting in the hiring of the first executive director and a musician’s personnel manager.
+With a team of board and staff, the organization survived the Recession and began to blossom again.
+Board member Frank Plash (the orchestra’s first million dollar donor) began preparing concert program notes, and business offices were established on Court Street.

-Throughout the 80s, the Symphony broadened the scope of its repertoire and community outreach.
-A jazz concert was performed at the National Orange Show, annual concerts began to be performed at the Redlands Bowl Summer Music Festival, and, in recognition of the region’s growing Latino population, Sinfonia Mexicana was established bringing Latin American orchestras into San Bernardino.
-Outdoor concerts were held at Seccombe Lake Park and Arrowhead Park bringing thousands into the city each year and chamber groups performed region-wide.
-Toward the end of the decade, the Symphony incorporated, established a volunteer Guild responsible for fundraising events, the first student volunteer program was established (still on-going as the Symphony Debs & Red Ties), and the Association became the Symphony Board of Directors.
-And in 1985, the San Bernardino City Unified School District was gifted with a concert for over 1,000 of their students, a practice which continued until 2023.
+Throughout the late 80s, the Symphony broadened the scope of its repertoire and community outreach.
+A jazz concert was performed at the National Orange Show, annual concerts began at the Redlands Bowl Summer Music Festival, and, in recognition of the region’s growing Latino population, Sinfonia Mexicana was established bringing Latin American orchestras into San Bernardino.
+Outdoor concerts were also held at Seccombe Lake Park and Arrowhead Park bringing thousands into the city each year, and chamber ensembles from the Orchestra performed region-wide.
+In 1985, the San Bernardino City Unified School District was gifted with a concert for over 1,000 of their students, a practice which continued for many years.
+Toward the end of the decade, the Symphony incorporated, its Association became the first Board of Directors, they established a volunteer Guild responsible for fundraising events, and the first student volunteer program was established (still on-going as the Symphony Debs & Red Ties).

-In 1991, Guild docents began an in-schools program called Music in the Schools which would eventually introduce orchestral instruments to over 160,000 students.
-By the late 1990s, California Theatre managers the San Bernardino Civic Light Opera had closed and the City of San Bernardino Economic Development Agency took over operations of the Symphony’s primary performance venue.
-Ever seeking to engage music lovers of all genres, the 1990s also saw concerts at California State University San Bernardino starring Vicki Carr and Maya Angelou and a performance by Ballet Africains at the Sturges Auditorium.
+In 1991, Symphony Guild docents began an in-schools program called Music in the Schools which would eventually introduce orchestral instruments to over 170,000 students.
+By the late 1990s, California Theatre managers the San Bernardino Civic Light Opera had closed and the City of San Bernardino Economic Development Agency took over operations of that performance venue.
+Ever seeking to advance its mission, the 1990s also saw Symphony concerts at California State University San Bernardino starring Vicki Carr and Maya Angelou, and a performance by Ballet Africains at the Sturges Auditorium.

-In 1994, a music rental library named in memory of its donor, James K. Guthrie was opened.
-Maestro Guthrie intended it to be a source of considerable income for the organization, but leaders felt it would be best used as a cost-efficient source of musical scores for schools and community orchestras who could otherwise not afford the cost of corporate music rentals.
+In 1994, a music rental library named in memory of its donor, James K. Guthrie was established.
+Maestro Guthrie intended it to be a source of considerable income for the organization, but leaders felt it would be best used as a cost-efficient source of musical scores for schools and community orchestras that could otherwise not afford the cost of music rentals.
 Mr. Guthrie passed away in 1996 and we hope he is pleased with how his cherished scores have benefitted many worldwide.

 The first half of the 2000s also saw growth and change.
 Sinfonia Mexicana separated from the orchestra, becoming its own non-profit entity.
 The Board imposed a $500 annual donation on its members.
-We hosted the Russian National Orchestra.
+The Symphony hosted the Russian National Orchestra.
 A $77,000 funds drive – the most successful in orchestra history at that time – was held, followed by a $98,000 effort the following year, and $136,000 the year after that.
-San Bernardino Mayor Judith Valles established an annual city line item donation of $70.000 for orchestra operations and, in thanks, the orchestra’s name was changed to the San Bernardino Symphony.
-A significant bequest was also received from the Gorian estate.
-A $45,000 three-year pledge was made by Arrowhead Credit Union.
-And Evelyn Magnusson donated a grand piano to the Symphony for use at concerts.
-Still, funding an organization with an expanding number of concerts was an expensive undertaking, and so in 2003, three board members took out personal loans totaling $200,000 to expand the performance season.
+San Bernardino Mayor Judith Valles established an annual city line item donation of $70.000 for orchestra operations and, in thanks, the orchestra established a DBA: the San Bernardino Symphony Orchestra.
+A significant bequest was also received from the Gorian estate, a $45,000 three-year pledge was made by Arrowhead Credit Union, and Evelyn Magnusson donated a grand piano to the Symphony for use at concerts.
+To further expand the number of concerts in 2003, three board members took out personal loans totaling $200,000 to expand the performance season.

-In 2006, an Irvine Foundation Capacity Building Grant allowed the Symphony to establish donor and volunteer management systems, purchase a ticket sales hardware system, and provide leadership training to the Board and Executive Director.
+In 2006, an Irvine Foundation Capacity Building Grant allowed the Symphony to establish donor and volunteer management systems, purchase a ticket sales hardware system, and provide leadership training to the Board and Executive Director resulting in the Symphony’s first formal strategic plan.
 The following year, leadership was surprised with a $1 million bequest from the estate of longtime board member Frank Plash and established an endowment fund in his honor.
-Then following year, a bequest was received from the estate of Evelyn Magnusson allowing use of funding whenever Mozart was performed.
+Then the next year, a bequest was received from the estate of Evelyn Magnusson allowing use of funding whenever Mozart was performed.

-In 2013, the current Executive Director, Dr, Anne Viricel, was hired and shortly thereafter, the Symphony began the sponsored student ticket program, Classroom to Concert Hall, which has created a pathway for thousands of families to experience concerts.
-The Symphony also added a second annual free student concert each February thereby doubling the number of students attending to over 3,400.
-The following year, the Symphony received the Spirit of Yawa Award from the San Manuel Band of Mission Indians who have remained our most faithful foundation donors.
+In 2013, the current Executive Director, Dr. Anne Viricel, was hired and shortly thereafter, the Symphony began the sponsored student ticket program, Classroom to Concert Hall, which has created a pathway for thousands of families to experience concerts.
+The Symphony also added a second annual free student concert each February allowing them to serve over 3,400 young people in that way.
+The following year, the Symphony received the Spirit of Ya’wa Award from the San Manuel Band of Mission Indians who have remained our most faithful foundation donors.

 In 2016, under a grant from The Irvine Foundation, the Symphony began two years of “Fine Arts Lunch Breaks” intended to improve public perception about its urban community.
-In October of 2017, we gave the Southern California Premiere of American composer John Wineglass’s “Big Sur-Night Sun” under the baton of Maestro Anthony Parnther, the first of ten conductor candidates scheduled over two years.
+Concert audiences grew and in October of 2017, we gave the Southern California Premiere of American composer John Wineglass’s “Big Sur-Night Sun” under the baton of Maestro Anthony Parnther, the first of ten conductor candidates scheduled over a two year search period.
 The following year, they would commission composer Wineglass to write the first orchestral piece in celebration of San Bernardino’s rich cultural history, “Voices of the West.”
 Also in 2018, the Symphony received the ICC's inaugural “Non-Profit of the Year” award which was proudly placed in their new offices at the Garcia Center of the Arts at the request of Dr. Ernest “Ernie” Garcia who, as he explained, “already had the best literature, poetry, and ceramics in place at the Center and now needed the best music.”

 In 2019, the Symphony was bestowed the Association of California Symphony Orchestra’s (ACSO) Kris Sinclair Leadership Award.
-They would also establish online ticketing software, they would receive news of a $2 million bequest, and, following a two year long international search, Maestro Anthony Parnther would be hired bringing his outstanding talent and energy to the organization.
-Under his baton, the orchestra’s first ever sold out concerts occurred and the season subscribership grew to patrons from over 50 zip codes.
+That year they also received news of a $2 million bequest, and – of that wasn’t enough – completed the two-year formal conduct search by hiring Maestro Anthony Parnther!
+Under his baton, the Orchestra’s first ever sold out concerts occurred and the season subscribership grew to include patrons from over 50 zip codes.

 In spring of 2020, the pandemic would cause the cancellation of Symphony concerts, as it did concerts worldwide.
-But under Maestro Parnther’s leadership and funding from the Federal Government’s Shuttered Venues initiative, three digitally remastered concerts were produced and, later, through special arrangements with AFM Local 47, made available on our website to all.
-Pandemic closures also affected schools, and so with no way to educate students about orchestral instruments, Symphony Guild docents partnered with music students at California State University San Bernardino and created a series of educational videos for teachers to use in their online classrooms.
-The videos remain available today for anyone interested in learning more about orchestral instruments.
+But under Maestro Parnther’s leadership and funding from the Federal Government’s Shuttered Venues initiative, three digitally remastered concerts were produced and, later, through special arrangements with AFM Local 47, made available on our website for all to enjoy.
+Pandemic closures also affected schools, and so with no way to educate students about orchestral instruments, Symphony Guild docents partnered with music students at California State University San Bernardino to create a series of educational videos for teachers to use in their online classrooms.
+The videos remain available today on this website.

 2021 saw the establishment of the San Bernardino Symphony Youth Wind Ensemble, the first wind-specific youth orchestra in the region and the only such ensemble dedicated to the performance of the music of underrepresented composers.

-In 2022, the Symphony presented its first season-based Concert Under the Stars (with fireworks) on the state of the art football field at San Bernardino Valley College.
-Valley is also the space utilized for Youth Wind Ensemble rehearsals and concerts.
-This venue was selected as it is located in the city’s underserved west side and offers outstanding programs to students for very low tuition.
-For both programs, the hope is that local students will experience the college while in elementary or high school and later choose to attend making them, in most cases, the first in their families to seek higher education.
+In 2022, the Symphony presented its first season-based concert under the stars with fireworks on the state of the art football field at San Bernardino Valley College.
+This venue was selected in the hope that local students would experience the college while in elementary or high school and later choose to attend making them, in most cases, the first in their families to seek higher education.

 CHRONICLE OF CONDUCTORS